cpannella/API-Project--Soundcloud/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Sonic Cloud is a Souncloud clone, this project
+Sonic Cloud is a Souncloud clone, this project will soon be developed into a complete clone of the original website.
 [Sonic Cloud](https://sonic-cloud.herokuapp.com/)

 ![soundcloud screenshot](https://user-images.githubusercontent.com/103207922/192181655-2ff61eda-3317-4b28-932d-495c12b50ee2.PNG)